blue-yonder/devpi-cleaner/README.rst

 Devpi cleaner wraps the original `devpi remove` command.
 It provides the following extensions:

 * Conditionally limit removal to development packages.
+* Conditionally limit removal to versions matching a given regular expression.
 * Temporarily switch non-volatile indices to volatile.
 * Apply a remove operation to all indices of a user.